acioc/Caltech-CS-122/README.md

 # WeHaveTheTAsRoommate

-This is the Caltech CS 122 respository for our group's NanoDB implementation.
+This is the repository for our group's NanoDB implementation.